 Dimensions Math® for pre-kindergarten through fifth grade is a new series based on the methods and advanced scope and sequence of the Primary Mathematics series (popularly known as Singapore Math.)
-Only levels PK, K, and 1 are available as I write this review.
-Levels 2 and 3 should be available by the end of 2018.
+Levels PK, K, 1, and 2 are available as I write this review.
+Level 3 should be available by the end of 2018.
 The publisher explains the rationale for creating this new version: “The Dimensions Math® PK-5 series is designed to better serve U.S. teachers and students.
 We’ve updated aspects of Singapore math curriculum for clarity and relevance, while preserving the solid foundation that makes it unique” (http://dimensionsmath.com/overview/).

 Dimensions Math applies Singapore Math’s methodology in a presentation that is fleshed out with explanations and activities.
 As with Primary Mathematics, the series teaches both skills and concepts, coming at them from a number of directions to ensure that students understand.
 Games and activities within the lessons give children opportunities to develop mental math skills and gain fluency with the math facts in interesting ways.

 Differentiated activities in Dimensions Math make this series a little more adaptable to children of varying abilities, although it still seems primarily geared toward children of average to advanced ability.

 For each course, there are two student textbooks and two student workbooks covering parts A and B of each course, plus two teacher’s guides in large, coil-bound books.
 Both student textbooks and workbooks for levels PK and K are in full color, but for levels 1 and 2, textbooks are in color while workbooks are black and white.